20 Ways to Use Cold Pressed Virgin Coconut Oil

 16. Improve Wound Healing

 Cold pressed coconut oil is widely known for treating minor wounds.
 The topical application of coconut oil on the wound has been proven to be an excellent wound-healing agent.
 The presence of vitamin E in the oil slightly increases the antioxidant enzyme activity, fibroblast proliferation, and formation of new blood vessels.
-A study conducted on young rats also proves that cold pressed coconut oil heals the wound faster.
+A study by Nevin and Rajamohan (2010) conducted on young rats also proves that cold pressed coconut oil heals the wound faster.

 How to Heal Wounds Faster?